Median Bus Lane

 • Color Surface Treatment is preferred

-• Bus Boarding Islands are generally needed to accommodate boarding and alighting; accessible boarding areas must be included for bus passengers at bus stops
+• Bus Boarding Islands are generally needed to accommodate boarding and alighting; accessible boarding areas must be included for bus passengers at Bus Stops

 • A median or center-running bus lane should be considered on two-way streets when sufficient right-of-way is available, and the operation of the bus lane (including pedestrian movements) can be safely managed